 Appeal.
-The complainant and/or the accused have the right to appeal the finding of the Director of Equity and Student Support and/or his or her designee.
-An appeal must be in writing and provided to the Director of Equity and Student Support within five (5) school days of the date of the summary report.
+The complainant and/or the accused have the right to appeal the finding of the Director of Human Resources & Equity and/or his or her designee.
+An appeal must be in writing and provided to the Director of Human Resources & Equity within five (5) school days of the date of the summary report.

-Upon appeal, if the investigation was conducted by a designee of the Director of Equity and Student Support, the Director of Equity and Student Support will review the written report and the investigative notes and determine if the finding is appropriate.
-The Director of Equity and Student Support may also interview those individuals involved or conduct further investigation.
-Within twenty (20) school days of receiving the appeal, the Director of Equity and Student Support will issue his or her determination regarding whether he or she upholds the report of the designee and/or if the complaint was founded, unfounded, or inconclusive.
+Upon appeal, if the investigation was conducted by a designee of the Director of Human Resources & Equity, the Director of Human Resources & Equity will review the written report and the investigative notes and determine if the finding is appropriate.
+The Director of Human Resources & Equity may also interview those individuals involved or conduct further investigation.
+Within twenty (20) school days of receiving the appeal, the Director of Human Resources & Equity will issue his or her determination regarding whether he or she upholds the report of the designee and/or if the complaint was founded, unfounded, or inconclusive.

-If the investigation was conducted by the Director of Equity and Student Support, the same appeal process noted above applies; however, the review and any further investigation will be conducted by the Executive Director of Administrative Services.
+If the investigation was conducted by the Director of Human Resources & Equity, the same appeal process noted above applies; however, the review and any further investigation will be conducted by an Associate Superintendent.

-In order to further appeal the decision of the Director of Equity and Student Support or the Executive Director of Administrative Services, an appeal must be in writing and provided to the Director of Equity and Student Support within five (5) school days of the date of the determination of the first appeal.
+In order to further appeal the decision of the Director of Human Resources & Equity or the Associate Superintendent, an appeal must be in writing and provided to the Director of Human Resources & Equity within five (5) school days of the date of the determination of the first appeal.

 The levels of appeal are as follows:

-If the investigation was conducted by a designee of the Director of Equity and Student Support, appeal is to the Director of Equity and Student Support, then to the Executive Director of Administrative Services, then to the Superintendent.
+If the investigation was conducted by a designee of the Director of Human Resources & Equity, appeal is to the Director of Human Resources & Equity, then to an Associate Superintendent, then to the Superintendent.

-If the investigation was conducted by the Director of Equity and Student Support, appeal is to the Executive Director of Administrative Services, then to the Superintendent.
+If the investigation was conducted by the Director of Human Resources & Equity, appeal is to an Associate Superintendent, then to the Superintendent.

 The Superintendent’s determination will be the final determination of the matter.

 Record Maintenance.
-The Director of Equity and Student Support shall be responsible for maintaining the written reports for at least five (5) years.
-If a report of bullying or harassment does not lead to a formal complaint and/or investigation, the Director of Equity and Student Support will maintain a database regarding the reports of bullying or harassment he or she receives.
+The Director of Human Resources & Equity shall be responsible for maintaining the written reports for at least five (5) years.
+If a report of bullying or harassment does not lead to a formal complaint and/or investigation, the Director of Human Resources & Equity will maintain a database regarding the reports of bullying or harassment he or she receives.
 To the extent the information is available, such database will include the date the report was received, the nature of the complaint, characteristics of the victim (age, sex, race, etc.), characteristics of the alleged bullier/harasser (age, sex, race, etc.), and the reason a formal complaint was not made and/or investigation was not undertaken.
 Information regarding a report will be purged after five (5) years.

 Corrective Action.
 Acts of harassment or bullying may be grounds for discipline.
-Upon receipt of the report of the Director of Equity and Student Support that a violation has occurred, the District will take prompt, appropriate formal or informal action to address, and where appropriate, remediate the violation.
-Discipline may include suspension, expulsion or exclusion of a student, termination of an employee, and exclusion of a parent/guardian or volunteer from District activities or school premises.
+Upon receipt of the report of the Director of Human Resources & Equity that a violation has occurred, the District will take prompt, appropriate formal or informal action to address, and where appropriate, remediate the violation.
+Discipline may include suspension, expulsion, or exclusion of a student, termination of an employee, and exclusion of a parent/guardian or volunteer from District activities or school premises.
 In addition, the District may take action other than discipline to halt harassment or bullying including counseling, training, teacher-parent conferences, transfer, remediation, or other appropriate corrective action.
 When taking corrective action, the District will attempt to minimize any burden on the victim.

 Annual Assessment.
 The District may undertake an annual assessment of the effectiveness of its anti-bullying/anti-harassment efforts.
 This assessment may include a review of policies, procedures, training, and any reports of bullying/harassment made during the previous year, including the determination and resolution of such reports.
-The Director of Equity and Student Support will conduct the assessment and evaluate the effectiveness of the District’s anti-bullying/anti-harassment efforts.
-If appropriate, the Director of Equity and Student Support will propose revisions.
-The assessment and evaluation shall be documented in a written report, which the Director of Equity and Student Support will maintain for seven years.
+The Director of Human Resources & Equity will conduct the assessment and evaluate the effectiveness of the District’s anti-bullying/anti-harassment efforts.
+If appropriate, the Director of Human Resources & Equity will propose revisions.
+The assessment and evaluation shall be documented in a written report, which the Director of Human Resources & Equity will maintain for seven years.

 Notification.
 The District will annually publish this policy.
 Publication may occur by inclusion in handbooks, including those for students, employees, and volunteers; inclusion in registration materials; and/or inclusion on the school or District’s website.
-A copy of this policy is available at the Achievement Service Center at 1702 Main Street, Davenport, Iowa 52803.
+A copy of this policy is available at the central administrative office at 1702 N. Main Street, Davenport, Iowa 52803.

 - Legal References: 20 U.S.C. §§ 1221-1234i (2004); 29 U.S.C. § 794 (1994); 42 U.S.C. §§ 2000d-2000d-7 (2004); 42 U.S.C. §§ 12001 et.seq.
 (2004); Senate File 61, 1st Regular Session, 82nd General Assembly (2007); Iowa Code §§ 280.12; 280.28; 216.9; 280.3; 216.9 (2007); 281 I.A.C.
 12.3(6); OCR’s Dear Colleague Letter of April 4, 2011.